Extracorporeal Membrane Oxygenation (ECMO)

 How Long Does ECMO Take?

-A child may be on ECMO from a day to over a month or more.
+A child may be on ECMO from a day to over a month or longer.
 It all depends on the child's health problem.

 What Happens After ECMO?

-The care team will do several tests to be sure ECMO is no longer needed, then turn off the machine and remove the tubing.
-Your child will be eased off the ventilator as he or she adjusts to breathing without ECMO.
+The care team will do several tests to be sure ECMO is no longer needed, then turn off the machine and remove the cannulas.
+Your child will be eased off the ventilator as the heart and lungs continue to improve.
 This may take days or weeks.

 ECMO has significant risks.
 So doctors use it only when they've tried all other treatments and believe that ECMO will help.